lanejr/carabAoS/README.md

 A toolbox for solving a variety of niche problems related to AoS (Warhammer: Age of Sigmar).

+Carabaos are domestic swamp-type water buffalos, and ther name contains 'AoS' - it's a bad pun.

 ## Summary

 ### What is in the toolbox?